Kylon99/NoArrowsRandom/README.md

 Drop the NoArrowsRandom.dll file into your Plugins folder under your BeatSaber folder.

 ## Changelog

+### 1.0.4
+* Updated manifest to indicate support for Beat Saber 1.3.0

 ### 1.0.3
 * Updated manifest to indicate support for Beat Saber 1.1.0
-* Fixed modifers conflict hover message
+* Fixed modifers conflict hover tooltip
 * Fixed prevention of transform on One Saber and No Arrows (mode) due to new localization strings

 ### 1.0.2